 Chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL) are cancers that affect lymphocytes and are essentially the same disease, with the only difference being the location where the cancer primarily occurs.
 When most of the cancer cells are located in the bloodstream and the bone marrow, the disease is referred to as CLL, although the lymph nodes and spleen are often involved.
 When the cancer cells are located mostly in the lymph nodes, the disease is called SLL.
-Symptoms can include fatigue, shortness of breath, anemia, bruising easily, night sweats, weight loss, and frequent infections.
+The symptoms of CLL/SLL include a tender, swollen abdomen and feeling full even after eating only a small amount.
+Other symptoms can include fatigue, shortness of breath, anemia, bruising easily, night sweats, weight loss, and frequent infections.
 However, many patients with CLL/SLL will live for years without symptoms.
 There are approximately 200,000 patients in the US affected by CLL/SLL with nearly 20,000 new diagnoses this year alone.
 While there are therapies currently available, real-world data reveals that a significant number of patients either relapse following treatment, become refractory to current agents, or are unable to tolerate treatment, representing a significant medical need.
 The potential of additional oral agents, particularly as a monotherapy that can be used in the general community physician's armamentarium, may hold significant value in the treatment of patients with CLL/SLL.